Encrypt DRM content

 Note

-<cpix:CPIX id="">: the CID value entered in the request data is returned.
+<cpix:CPIX id="">: The CID value entered in the request data is returned.